tomas-stefano/infinity_test/Readme.markdown

 ## TODO

-* Make work the system notification in Growl
+* Make work the system notification in Growl for Test::Unit and Cucumber
 * Make work with cucumber
-* Make a new strategy for search the paths for each ruby (Is too slow!)
 * Working in focus files and run only the modified file (Strategies for Test::Unit, Rspec and Cucumber)

 # Acknowledgments